JCD44/MonteCarlo/README.md

 * LastYearOfDataUsed: The last year of data to be used when using AllYears.
 Useful if you want to simulate a particular era.
 * AdjustmentTranslation: This injects all the adjustments you want to make.
 All the various adjustments can be seen in the example file.
 More detail below.
 * IncomeAndExpenses: Defines Start and End "Month" (The number of periods or rows that are executed) and amount to adjust by.
 Imagine you are making a monthly income of 500 from a part time job you plan on staying at for the next 3 years.
 So month 1-36 would be set to an amount of 500.
+* DisplayNameOfCapeMeasureToHeader: Display Name defines what kind of CAPE is measured, while the header is where the values are found in the CSV.
+For example, the CSV might have "S&P 500" which is we called "Equity" in DisplayNameToCsvHeader.
+If the CSV has a CAPE column named "S&P 500 CAPE", you would want the DisplayName "Equity" to pair the DisplayName defined in DisplayNameToCsvHeader to the CAPE DisplayName.
+In the JSON it would appear like this: "DisplayNameOfCapeMeasureToHeader": { "Equity": "S&P 500 CAPE", }

 ### Export CSV